-It is important to us that the holidays we offer do as little damage to the environment as possible, while at the same time contribute towards the local community’s economy.
-We feel more like the custodians than the owners of this farm – we feel very privileged to live here.
-As its custodians, our intention is to look after our farm to the very best of our ability and to preserve it for the generations to come.
-In the meantime, we share the exceptional natural beauty, the rich cultural heritage and the nurturing tranquility of our farm with our guests without harming the natural environment and helping environmentally-aware local producers at the same time.
+It is important to me that the holidays I offer do as little damage to the environment as possible, while at the same time contribute towards the local community’s economy.
+I feel more like the custodian than the owner of this property – I feel very privileged to live here.
+As its custodian, my intention is to look after it to the very best of my ability and to preserve it for the generations to come.
+In the meantime, I share the exceptional natural beauty, the rich cultural heritage and the nurturing tranquillity of my house with my guests without harming the natural environment and helping environmentally-aware local producers at the same time.

-First and foremost, we support our local community economically by buying what we need ourselves and what we use for our holidays locally – whenever possible, directly from the producer: often from a neighbour, a small local business or at a weekly fresh food market.
+First and foremost, I support my local community economically by buying what I need myself and what I use for my wellness retreats locally – whenever possible, directly from the producer: often from a neighbour, a small local business or at a weekly fresh food market.

-We recycle everything we can, we buy secondhand whenever practical.
-We compost everything compostable.
-Everything we no longer need, we donate to Emmaus, a charity that sells secondhand goods.
-We often exchange our horse manure compost for home-made jams, compotes and yoghourts – perfect supplements to our guests’ already copious breakfasts!
+I recycle everything I can, I buy second-hand whenever practical.
+I compost everything compostable.
+Everything I no longer need, I donate to Emmaus, a charity that sells second-hand goods.
+I often exchange my horse manure compost for home-made jams, compotes and yoghourts – perfect supplements to our guests’ already copious breakfasts!

-We source our meat, cheese and eggs from neighbours, friends and our favourites at the local markets – people who raise their animals in free-range conditions.
-Our guests often comment on the incredible taste and colour of our eggs.
+I source meat, cheese and eggs from neighbours, friends and our favourites at the local markets – people who raise their animals in free-range conditions.
+My guests often comment on the incredible taste and colour of our eggs.

-In the winter, we heat our house with wood from the trees in our woods, taking care to replant what we use.
-We plant to replant several indigenous trees, mostly oaks, a legacy for future generations.
+In the winter, I heat the house with wood from the trees on my property, taking care to replant what I use.
+I have also planted several indigenous trees, mostly oaks, as a legacy for future generations.

-We make a conscious effort to minimise waste when shopping by buying products with less packaging and when we go to the market, we take our own baskets.
+I make a conscious effort to minimise waste when shopping by buying products with less packaging and when I go to the market, I take a basket.

-We avoid cleaning and washing products that are harmful to the environment – we use more natural products like vinegar which is amazingly effective – it even kills weeds.
+I avoid cleaning and washing products that are harmful to the environment – I use more natural products like vinegar which is amazingly effective – it even kills (some) weeds.

-Our sewerage system is a “fosse septique” – all sewerage is processed naturally on the farm.
+The sewerage system is a “fosse septique” – all sewerage is processed naturally.

-All the wines served in generous quantities during the holiday comes from local winegrowers, more often than not from the vignerons in our own village.
+All the wines served in generous quantities during my wellness retreats comes from local winegrowers, more often than not from the vignerons nearby.

-Our booking process is paperless, we do not print brochures and guests can choose to pay with bank transfer that makes our payment process paperless as well.
+My booking process is paperless, I do not print brochures and guests can choose to pay with bank transfer that makes the payment process paperless as well.

-We use our cars as little as possible.
+I use my car as little as possible.

 During our walks and after our picnics, we are careful not to leave anything behind and we take great care not to disturb the natural environment in any way.

-We live in a cultivated region where many farmers are still using farming methods that are harmful to nature, especially bees, but some of the more enlightened farmers are now making efforts to use less damaging methods – this is a popular topic during our walks.
+I live in a cultivated region where many farmers are still using farming methods that are harmful to nature, especially bees, but some of the more enlightened farmers are now making efforts to use less damaging methods.

-We limit the number of guests we receive each year and we keep groups sizes small to reduce our impact on the environment.
-We can comfortably sleep 10 guests, but we prefer smaller groups to ensure we can spend time with each guest individually.
+I limit the number of guests I receive each year and I keep group sizes small to reduce our impact on the environment.
+I can comfortably sleep 4 guests.
+I prefer smaller groups to ensure I can spend time with each guest individually.

-We firmly believe in supporting and investing and our local community.
+I firmly believe in supporting and investing and my local community.

-We have several large, ancient woods surrounding us that we work as a community to maintain and to safeguard our local wildlife: deer, boar and a huge variety of smaller fauna, flora and birds offering our guests the opportunity to walk through woods not much dissimilar to the enormous forests that used to cover this part of France centuries ago.
+I have several large, ancient woods surrounding me that we work as a community to maintain and to safeguard our local wildlife: deer, boar and a huge variety of smaller fauna, flora and birds offering our guests the opportunity to walk through woods not much dissimilar to the enormous forests that used to cover this part of France centuries ago.

-Our region proudly hosts several festivals every year.
+This region proudly hosts several festivals every year.
 Especially wine festivals: we have an Armagnac festival, a Madiran Festival, a Saint Mont festival, a Pacherenc festival…the list goes on.
-We support our neighbours by frequently attending and by incorporating these festivals into our holidays to give our guests a taste of local traditions.
+I support my neighbours by frequently attending and by incorporating these festivals as part of my wellness retreats, to give my guests a taste of local traditions.

 We also work as a community to restore and maintain our diverse architectural and cultural heritage raising money through a variety of activities aimed at educating the inhabitants of our region about their rich heritage.

-We live on the edge of the fertile Adour valley, a powerful river that takes its origin in the Pyrenées mountains.
-The river biosphere is fragile and precious; we do our bit by helping to maintain the tracks on its borders.
+I live close to the fertile Adour valley, a powerful river that takes its origin in the Pyrénées mountains.
+The river biosphere is fragile and precious; I do my bit by helping to maintain the tracks on its borders.

-We have asked permission from the local vineyard/landowners to walk across their land and through their vineyards and made sure that by doing so we will not be doing anything to harm their crop – a crop that we have more than once helped to bring in at harvest time and helped to protect when serious weather threatened.
+I have asked permission from the local vineyard/landowners to walk across their land and through their vineyards and made sure that by doing so we will not be doing anything to harm their crop.

 According to SustainableTourism.net, “Sustainable tourism is about re-focusing and adapting.
 A balance must be found between limits and usage so that continuous changing, monitoring and planning ensure that tourism can be managed.
 This requires thinking long-term (10, 20+ years) and realising that change is often cumulative, gradual and irreversible.
 Economic, social and environmental aspects of sustainable development must include the interests of all stakeholders including indigenous people, local communities, visitors, industry and government.”